 Since we are on the topic of landlines, if you’re still holding on to your landline, you’re likely paying at least $30 a month, if not more, and it is unnecessary.

 Not Needed for a Security System

 Some people keep their landline because they think it’s necessary for a home security system, but the market has evolved, and now home security systems no longer require the homeowners to have landlines.
-For instance, SimpliSafe Burglar Alarms have a cell phone right in the security unit.
-When a security line is tripped, the cell phone calls the monitoring service.
 The serviceman who installed my alarm system yesterday didn’t even ask about a landline yet I have monitoring.
 More and more security companies are eliminating the need to have a landline.